bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Now, let\'s look at the main disadvantages of using Jasmine they are:
+Now, let&apos;s look at the main disadvantages of using Jasmine they are:
 Asynchronous testing is difficult.
 All test files must have a specific suffix.